-I have been a trained mediator of over 20 years and currently conduct approximately 100 mediation sessions per year.
+I have been a practicing mediator of over 20 years and currently conduct approximately 100 mediation sessions per year.
 I conduct private mediation sessions for people who attend mediation before commencing litigation, as well as mediation sessions for people referred to me by the Court after suit has been filed, but before the case is litigated.
-I have dealt with all issues related to child custody, child access, and child support for unmarried parents, and these same issues and all other issues that arise out of a marriage for married couples, including all financial issues, such as retirement accounts, pension divsion, and spousal support.
+I have dealt with all issues related to child custody, child access, and child support for unmarried parents, and these same issues and all other issues that arise out of a marriage for married couples, including all financial issues, such as retirement accounts, pension division, and spousal support.

 I utilize a facilitative approach to mediation, where I assist the parties in coming to their own agreement.
 I believe that it is the parents who know what best serves the interests of their children and themselves.
 In addition to formulating a parenting plan, I will assist married couples with the equitable distribution of any marital assets.

 I firmly believe that, in almost all instances, an amicable agreement reached by the parties through mediation, is preferable to a judicial resolution.
-Parents of children will need to interact for the rest of their lives, and to be able to do so amicably, will make it easier for them and for their children.
+Parents of children will need to interact with one another for the rest of their lives, and to be able to do so amicably, will make it easier for them and for their children.

-Each mediation session is two hours in length and I charge $500.00 for each session, with each party typically sharing the expense and paying $250.00 each.
+Each mediation session is two hours in length, and I charge $500.00 for each session, with each party typically sharing the expense and paying $250.00 each.
 If an agreement is reached, the fee for the preparation of a complete Marital Settlement agreement is generally $1000.00, with that fee also usually split between the parties.
 For unmarried parties where there are no property issues, a lesser fee may be charged for the parenting agreement, which varies based upon the complexity of the agreement.